CruftCommander/Sort-By-Schlong/README.md

 ---

 ## Technologies
-- **C# .NET 8** for the core library and testing harness
+- **C# .NET 8** for core logic and the testing harness
 - **C++ Win32 COM** for the future Explorer context menu extension
-- **P/Invoke** for desktop ListView interaction
+- **P/Invoke** for manipulating the desktop ListView window

-The application targets Windows exclusively due to its reliance on Win32 APIs and Explorer internals.
+(That said, this application is capable of running only on Windows)

 ---

 ## System Requirements & Compatibility

-- **Operating System**: Windows 10 and Windows 11
+- **OS:** Windows 10 or Windows 11
-- **Monitor Support**: Multiple monitor configurations are fully supported
+- **Supports:** Single and multi-monitor setups
-- **.NET Runtime**: .NET 8.0 or later
+- **Runtime:** .NET 8.0 or later

-The application automatically detects and works with the primary desktop ListView window, making it compatible with both single and multi-monitor setups.
-Icon arrangements are calculated based on the detected desktop bounds, ensuring proper positioning across all monitor configurations.
+SortBySchlong automatically identifies your primary desktop ListView and distributes icons proportionally, ensuring they stay neatly aligned regardless of your *width* or *height* configuration.

 ---

 ## Core Components

 ### Interfaces
-- `IDesktopIconProvider` — retrieves icon metadata
+- `IDesktopIconProvider` - gathers icon metadata
-- `IIconLayoutApplier` — applies updated icon coordinates
+- `IIconLayoutApplier` - updates icon coordinates
-- `IShapeProvider` — generates layout points for each shape
+- `IShapeProvider` - generates shape layouts with artistic intent
-- `IShapeRegistry` — manages shape providers
+- `IShapeRegistry` - manages shape providers
-- `IShapeScriptEngine` — reserved for future script-generated shapes
+- `IShapeScriptEngine` - placeholder for future custom “expressions”

 ### Initial Implementations
 - `DesktopIconService`
 - `PenisShapeProvider`
 - `ShapeRegistry`
-- `NoopShapeScriptEngine`
+- `NoopShapeScriptEngine` (premature for now)

 ---

 ## How the Engine Works
-1. Enumerate desktop icons
+1. Detect desktop icons
-2. Determine desktop working bounds
+2. Measure the available… space
-3. Generate the desired layout coordinates
+3. Generate layout points
-4. Apply the new icon positions
+4. Reposition icons with careful, consistent alignment

 The initial invocation pattern:
 ```
 ArrangeDesktopIcons("penis")
 ```
+A simple call.
+A powerful result.

 ---

 ## Console Harness Usage

-The console harness is the primary entry point during early development.
+The console harness provides direct access to the arrangement engine.

 ### Default execution
 ```bash